clean-code-craft-tcq-2/simple-monitor-in-c-PraveenaJayakumar/README.md

 1. Separate pure functions from I/O
 1. Avoid duplication - functions that do nearly the same thing
 1. Complete the tests - cover all conditions.

+Extension 1 and 3
-1. To take effective action, we need to know the abnormal measure and the breach - whether high or low.
+3. To take effective action, we need to know the abnormal measure and the breach - whether high or low.
 Add this capability.